← All Blogs

 Vietnam is experiencing rapid growth, but challenges like poverty, limited access to education, and climate-related disasters continue to impact many communities.
 Nonprofit organizations in Vietnam are stepping up to bridge these gaps, driving meaningful change at every level.
 In fact, more than 396 foreign and local NGOs in Vietnam are actively addressing issues ranging from healthcare and education to women’s rights and environmental sustainability.

-In this blog, we spotlight some of the most impactful NGOs in Vietnam.
-These are organizations that are transforming lives through grassroots efforts and nationwide initiatives.
-Whether you're looking to volunteer, donate, or simply learn more, this guide offers valuable insights into the nonprofit organizations shaping a better future for Vietnam.
-All featured nonprofits have been vetted by Goodera for their impact, transparency, and community credibility.
+In this blog, we spotlight some of the most impactful organizations in Vietnam.
+These are groups transforming lives through grassroots efforts and nationwide initiatives.
+Whether you’re looking to volunteer, donate, or simply learn more, this guide offers valuable insights into the nonprofit landscape shaping a better future for Vietnam.
+All featured organizations have been vetted by Goodera for their impact, transparency, and community credibility.

 Vietnam is home to a wide variety of mission-driven organizations uniquely positioned to support local communities and address urgent challenges.
-This curated list of NGOs in Vietnam showcases nonprofits that are creating a lasting impact through education programs, environmental conservation, healthcare initiatives, or economic development.
+This curated list showcases NGOs in Vietnam that are creating a lasting impact through education programs, environmental conservation, healthcare initiatives, and contributing to economic development.

 1. Keep Vietnam Clean & Green (KVCG)